Daqlet/ContestStatCollector/README.md

 # ZamMuhit (Muhito zamenitel, agai ne kikaite plz)
 Another codeforces project:)
-This is a spring project that helps you to find how many problems did you solve in last N contests (you can choose N) by a handle.
+This is a spring project that will help you find out how many problems you solved in the last N competitions (you can choose N) using the handle.